can different angelfish live together?

 After this point, you can release the angelfish into the tank and allow them to get used to their new surroundings.

 The benefit of feeding the fish before putting them into the tank is that they won’t compete for resources.
-If the angelfish that are already in the aquarium think their new tank mates will fight them for food, they’ll become aggressive almost immediately.
+If the angelfish in the aquarium think their new tank mates will fight them for food, they’ll become aggressive almost immediately.

 If you already have angelfish in the tank, move all the decorative features to a new position.
 This will reset the established territories and allow the new, younger angelfish the chance to assert some dominance.